 - Use virtual nodes to run burst workloads in Azure Container Instances (ACI)

-In this guided exercise, you practice creating and configuring an Azure Container Registry and an Azure Kubernetes Server cluster.
-The guided exercise combines both learning and hands-on practice.
-The skills validated include:
+In this guided project, you practice creating and configuring an Azure Container Registry and an Azure Kubernetes Service cluster.
+In four hands-on exercises, you:

-By the end of this guided exercise, you gain hands-on experience in creating and configuring these services in Azure.
+By the end of this guided project, you have hands-on experience creating and configuring these services in Azure.

 Overview